lagotto/lagotto.github.io/plos.md

 <h4>Considerations</h4>
 <p>Social media: appropriate use of the social network data types will aid the discovery of related papers as well as reveal the article's readership reach.
 In collaboration with Cameron Neylon, this <a href="http://vimeo.com/channels/plosconversations/5696434">informational video</a> discusses the power of such metrics as a research and discovery tool.</p>

-<p>Twitter: We began collecting tweets for PLOS articles on June 1, 2012, and the Twitter ALM count does not include data prior to this time period.
+<p>Twitter: we began collecting tweets for PLOS articles on June 1, 2012, and the Twitter ALM count does not include data prior to this time period.
 We search and pull tweets based upon the DOI of the article, which is embedded in the article URL.
 Shortened URLs substantially modify this original URL structure, however.
 To the extent possible we attempt to reconstruct the long-form, original tweet URL and collect it for display.</p>

 <p>Blogs: in many cases, blog authors do not reference the article in a way that allows for automated aggregation, and the aggregating services we link to cover only a selection of all possible blogs.
 Therefore, there will potentially be many more blogs about an article than these aggregators are able to identify.</p>

 <a id="recommended" name="recommended"></a>
 <h2>Recommended</h2>
 <p>We provide data on sources that capture formal endorsements of PLOS research articles via a platform such as an online recommendation channel.
 F1000Prime is a directory of recommended articles by their expert team of scientists and clinical researchers in biology and medicine.
 Each reviewer provides a numerical score to their qualitative evaluation.
-The metric is thus a sum of the scores from all the reviews, which the recommended article has received.</p>
+The metric is the cumulative score from all reviews, received by the recommended article.</p>

 <a id="relativeMetrics" name="relativeMetrics"></a>
 <h2>Relative Metrics</h2>